Dupe Culture: How Flavor Dupes Are Reshaping the Industry

 Duping the Flavor: What Makes a Knockoff Successful?

 In the food industry, a "dupe" refers to a close replication of an existing dish, drink, or food product.
 Creating a successful dupe involves careful study of the original’s flavor profile, texture, and overall experience.
 Food scientists and flavor creators work to replicate these elements using a combination of artificial flavors, nature-identical flavors, and natural ingredients.
-While some food dupes can capture the essence of a name brand with remarkable accuracy, the challenge lies in replicating the specific nuances that make the original stand out.
+While some flavor dupes can capture the essence of a name brand with remarkable accuracy, the challenge lies in replicating the specific nuances that make the original stand out.

 Artificial Flavors